Updated: January 5, 2026

 Commercial Forklift Insurance: Bottom Line

-NEXT Insurance offers the best value for forklift operators, combining the lowest rates at $316 per month with second-ranked coverage.
-The Hartford is a smart alternative if customer service matters more than pure savings.
-Get your forklift insurance quote from at least three providers to find the best rate for your operation.
+ERGO NEXT offers the best value at $316 per month with strong coverage scores.
+The Hartford costs more but leads for claims support.
+Get quotes from at least three providers to find your best rate.

 Forklift Insurance: FAQ